influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.4/nodes/group_by_node.md

 The above example groups points by their host tag and measurement name.

-If you want to remove the measurement name from the group ID, then groupBy all existing dimensions but without specifying &#39;byMeasurement&#39;.
+If you want to remove the measurement name from the group ID, then groupBy all existing dimensions but without specifying 'byMeasurement'.

 Example: